MadRajib/Code_snippets-1/coding_problems/linked_list/readme.md

 - minFreq helps to evict the correct node
 - capacity and size tracking

-Push (key, val):
+put (key, val):
-- Check if key exists
+- Check for valid capactiy
-    - if yes:
+- if key exits
     - update value
-        - move to next frequency list
+    - update count list for that node
 - if no:
-        - if cache full → remove LRU node from minFreq list
+    - check if cache is full
+        -  if yes:
+        -  get the sentinal from minf
-        - create new node freq=1
+        -  remove senti->prev this is the last node
-        - insert into freq=1 list
+        -  remove the list if DLL became null
+        - reduce size
+    - Create a new node and add to hash map
+    - since its a new node add the node to count(1) list
+    - else create a new list for count(1) and add to it
-        - update minFreq = 1
+- set the min freq = 1
+- increase the size

 Get (key):
 - If not found → return -1
 - Increase frequency of node
-- Move node to the next frequency list
-- Update minFreq if needed
+- update count list for that node
 - Return value

 update_node_list(node)
+- save the old_count of the node
+- and new_count as well
-- Read node’s current count
+- if old count LL is present
-- Remove node from its current list
+    - unplug the node from that list
-- If old list becomes empty:
+    - check if the old list is empty then erase the entry
-    - delete it
-    - if old freq == minFreq → increment minFreq
+    - if the old count was the min frequence increase it
-- Increase node’s frequency
+- if new count LL is present add to that LL
-- If next freq list does not exist → create a new DLL sentinel
+- lese create a new LL for the new count and append
-- Insert node at end of the new frequency list

 Push:
 -